 Certificate issued by a authority belonging to Symantec

 After a number of irregularities with certificates issued by Symantec root authorities came to light, browser vendors, including Mozilla, are gradually removing trust from these certificates in their products.
 Firefox will no longer trust server certificates issued by Symantec, including those issued under the GeoTrust, RapidSSL, Thawte and Verisign brands.
-For more information, see this Mozilla blog post and this compatibility document.
+For more information, see this Mozilla blog post.

 MOZILLA_PKIX_ERROR_ADDITIONAL_POLICY_CONSTRAINT_FAILED will be the primary error, but with some servers, you may see the error code SEC_ERROR_UNKNOWN_ISSUER instead.
 If you come across such a site you should contact the owner of the website to inform them of the problem.

 Mozilla strongly encourages operators of affected sites to take immediate action to replace these certificates.
 DigiCert is providing certificate replacements for free.

 On a site with a missing intermediate certificate you will see the following error description after you click onon the error page:

 The server might not be sending the appropriate intermediate certificates.

 An additional root certificate may need to be imported.